bourgeoisor/kaero/README.md

 - 125 server replies (out of ~150 well known numerics) implemented
 - 31 user commands implemented
-- Can join up to 9 channels in one server
+- Can join up to 9 channels in one server network
-- TLS support
+- SSL/TLS support
+- UTF-8 support, including full-width characters

 ## Not supported